What is Moodle?

 - Delete the category ("To be deleted") and choose "Delete ALL - cannot be undone"

-Backup & Restore a Course (Updating)1.
+Backup & Restore (Duplicate a Course)1.
 Open the course you want to backup

 2. Go to "Administration Block" (Left side) and look for "Backup"